Betti numbers of the Frobenius powers of the maximal ideal over a general hypersurface: Key technical results and consequence for socles

-The result, as stated below, follows from Remark~\ref{muofJ} and Proposition~\ref{numberofgeneratorsofJ}.
+for a large class of polynomials $f$ in $n=3$ variables, which we do in Section \ref{sec:frobenius}.
+In this section we prove the key technical result, Proposition~\ref{numberofgeneratorsofJ}, needed for that.
+Here, we work with any number of variables, but the strong stability results we find in the three variable case are what drive the phenomena observed in Section~\ref{sec:frobenius}.
+The class of polynomials $f$ that we consider consists of those that are \qlinkcomp, that is, those whose links $J=((x_1^q,\ldots,x_n^q):f)$ are $(x_1^q,\ldots,x_n^q)$-compressed; see Definition \ref{def-qlinkcomp}.

+As a corollary of Proposition~\ref{numberofgeneratorsofJ}, we get the following result about the dimension of the socle of $R/\fm^{[q]}$, which follows in view of Remark~\ref{muofJ}.
 Note that in the statement \begin{itemize} \item $s$ is even when $p$ is odd and $d$ is even (or $p=2$ and $n-d$ is even), \item $s$ is odd when $p$ is odd and $d$ is odd (or $p=2$ and $n-d$ is odd). \end{itemize}